 Establish a budget

-A budget is the key to managing your spending and saving.
-If you don't follow a budget, you're likely spending more than you realize, and saving less than you could be.
+A budget is key to manage your expenses and savings.
+Without one, it’s likely that you’ll end up spending more than you think and saving less than you should.

 Set financial goals

-Review your goals periodically so they're always fresh in your mind.
-If you go off course, don’t get frustrated and give up.
-Simply reassess and continue working toward your goals.
+Then, check your goals occasionally, that way they will always be fresh in your mind.
+If you get off track a bit, don’t get frustrated or give up.
+Simply, get back on track and continue working towards your target.